Menstrual Cycle Stewardship:

 Grounded in somatic and mindfulness-based approaches, this work invites a return to the body as a source of inner knowing.
 In doing so, cycle stewardship supports those who bleed in attuning to the subtle signals, seasonal shifts, and cyclical invitations that arise across the menstrual cycle.

-In a patriarchal culture that encourages disconnection, shame, and control over the cycle, cycle stewardship is a healing path back to our bodies.
+Cycle stewardship is a healing path back to our bodies.

 Cycle Stewardship is a framework that regards the body as a sacred guide.
 It shifts the mindset from, “This body is mine to use” to “I am in relationship with this body, and I have a responsibility to tend it.”

-It emphasizes reciprocity— you care for your body, and it supports your life in return.
+It emphasizes reciprocity: you care for your body, and it supports your life in return.

 Cycle Stewardship includes: